swvanbuuren/debos-rpi4/README.md

 ### Instructions

-To test the image in Qemu environment, it is recommended to use the following bash script `image_run`, where `<kernel-version>` is to be replaced with the actual used kernel version (e.g. `6.1.0-15`):
+To test the image in Qemu environment, it is recommended to use the following bash script `image_run`:

 ```bash
 #!/bin/bash